 The main areas of striped bass breeding are Cape Cod, Hudson River, Chesapeake Bay, and Delaware River.
 The largest breeding area is in the Chesapeake Bay.

-You can find freshwater striped bass in the Colorado River, Lake Weiss, Lake Texoma, etc. These strains have been adapted to these conditionsOpens in a new tab., and they can spend their lives there.
+You can find freshwater striped bass in the Colorado River, Lake Weiss, Lake Texoma, etc. These strains have been adapted to these conditions, and they can spend their lives there.

 Some coastal striped bass schools can even venture out 100 miles into the continent and spawn there.
 They will spawn as temperatures rise up to 60°F. This generally happens during spring.

 Their spawning process generally involves one sexually mature female and several sexually mature males.
 The eggs need to move while hatching, so they need water that moves, which is why they like rivers.
-Adult striped bass will eatOpens in a new tab. herrings, alewife, etc.
+Adult striped bass will eat herrings, alewife, etc.

 There are some important distinctions to make here, so you know you’ve caught striped bass and not another species.
 For one, bass belongs to the Morone family, and it’s the largest of all sea bass.